Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association: Main results

-where $Z\sim\mathcal{N}(0,1)$. \end{enumerate} \end{theorem} Theorem~\ref{t:var+clt} imposes significantly weaker assumptions on the field than the central limit theorems for non-local functionals in \cite{bmm24,mca24,hlr24}.
-It also appears to be the first example of an almost-sure central limit theorem for a non-local functional of a Gaussian field.
+converges weakly to the standard Gaussian measure as $R\to\infty$, where $\delta_x$ denotes the Dirac measure on the point $x$.
+This follows from a standard argument making use of the separability of $\R$.
+Theorem~\ref{t:var+clt} appears to be the first example of an almost-sure central limit theorem for a non-local functional (or the Euler characteristic) of a Gaussian field.
 An analogous limit theorem for local functionals has been proven in \cite{mrz25}.

-We are able to establish quantitative distributional convergence by imposing stronger assumptions.
-We first require explicit control over the rate of decay of the covariance function: